spl1nes/blog/content/solutions/finished/OCRImageOptimizer/20220814_OCRImageOptimizer_en.md

 The OCR Image Optimizer is a command line tool for optimizing badly scanned or photographed documents for better OCR performance on Windows.

-Optimization features include color changes to black and white, removing shadows, image rotation, removal of unneccessary areas and image sharpening.
+Optimization features include color changes to black and white, removing shadows, image rotation, removal of unnecessary areas and image sharpening.
 The software does not include a text recognition program (OCR).

 ## Scenarios